mint-cocoa/odroid-m1s-arch/README.md

    here: [wiki.odroid.com](https://wiki.odroid.com/odroid-m1s/getting_started/os_installation_guide?redirect=1#install_over_usb_from_pc)
 2. Insert the SD card into the M1S.
 3. Reboot the M1S while shorting the mask ROM pin with GND for a few seconds.

+## Going forward

+The last thing i started fiddling with, was TPM, OP-TEE (Truested Execution Environment), UKI and stuff..
+You'll find a starting point in the `build_u-boot.sh` script, but i never really continued on that.
+But it should be possible to add this stuff as well.